WesH0use/AWS_Developer_Notes/dynamo_db.md

 Use Hive with Amazon EMR to export your data to an S3 bucket and download locally - Use Hive to export data to an S3 bucket.
 Or, use the open-source emr-dynamodb-connector to manage your own custom backup method in Spark or Hive.
 These methods are the best practice to use if you're an active Amazon EMR user and are comfortable with Hive or Spark.
 These methods offer more control than the Data Pipeline method.

 Use AWS Glue to copy your table to Amazon S3 and download locally - Use AWS Glue to copy your table to Amazon S3.
 This is the best practice to use if you want automated, continuous backups that you can also use in another service, such as Amazon Athena.

+## The technology team at an investment bank uses DynamoDB to facilitate high-frequency trading where multiple trades can try and update an item at the same time.
+Which of the following actions would make sure that only the last updated value of any item is used in the application?

+**DynamoDB supports eventually consistent and strongly consistent reads.**

+**Eventually Consistent Reads**

+When you read data from a DynamoDB table, the response might not reflect the results of a recently completed write operation.
+The response might include some stale data.
+If you repeat your read request after a short time, the response should return the latest data.

+**Strongly Consistent Reads**

+When you request a strongly consistent read, DynamoDB returns a response with the most up-to-date data, reflecting the updates from all prior write operations that were successful.

+DynamoDB uses **eventually consistent reads by default**. **Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
+If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation**. **As per the given use-case, to make sure that only the last updated value of any item is used in the application, you should use strongly consistent reads by setting ConsistentRead = true for GetItem operation.**